scio-labs/use-inkathon/README.md

 ## Disclaimer 🚨

 This package is under development and not ready for production use yet.
+See the [open issues](https://github.com/scio-labs/use-inkathon/issues).

 ## Documentation 📃